Ariyalex/SigmaHome/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev), which offers tutorials, samples, guidance on mobile development, and a full API reference.# Updated .gitignore for Firebase security
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev), which offers tutorials, samples, guidance on mobile development, and a full API reference.